Zersetzung: Use against individuals

 In the name of the target, the Stasi made little announcements, ordered products, and made emergency calls, to terrorize them.Gieseke: Mielke-Konzern.
 S. 196f.
-To threaten or intimidate or cause psychoses the Stasi assured itself of access to the target's living quarters and left visible traces of its presence, by adding, removing, and modifying objects such as the socks in one's drawer, or by altering the time that an alarm clock was set to go off.
+To threaten or intimidate or cause psychoses the Stasi assured itself of access to the target's living quarters and left visible traces of its presence, by adding, removing, and modifying objects such as the socks in a drawer, or by altering the time that an alarm clock was set to go off.

 Use against groups and social relations

 The Stasi manipulated relations of friendship, love, marriage, and family by anonymous letters, telegrams and telephone calls as well as compromising photos, often altered.
 In this manner, parents and children were supposed to systematically become strangers to one another.
 To provoke conflicts and extramarital relations the Stasi put in place targeted seductions by Romeo agents.
+An example of this was the attempted seduction of Ulrike Poppe by Stasi agents who tried to break down her marriage.

 For the Zersetzung of groups, it infiltrated them with unofficial collaborators, sometimes minors.
 The work of opposition groups was hindered by permanent counter-propositions and discord on the part of unofficial collaborators when making decisions.
 To sow mistrust within the group, the Stasi made believe that certain members were unofficial collaborators; moreover by spreading rumors and manipulated photos, the Stasi feigned indiscretions with unofficial collaborators, or placed members of targeted groups in administrative posts to make others believe that this was a reward for the activity of an unofficial collaborator.
 They even aroused suspicions regarding certain members of the group by assigning privileges, such as housing or a personal car.
 Moreover, the imprisonment of only certain members of the group gave birth to suspicions.